-American Becomes 1st Person To Swim English Channel Four Times Without Stopping
+American Becomes 1st Person To Swim English Channel 4 Times Without Stopping

 And again.

-Thomas completed the final leg of her swim, at around 6:30 a.m. local time Tuesday in just over 54 hours— the first person to cross the channel four times without stopping.
+Thomas completed the final leg of her swim at around 6:30 a.m. local time Tuesday in just over 54 hours— the first person to cross the channel four times without stopping.

 According to the Channel Swimming Association, the English Channel is about 21 miles wide.

-In an interview with the BBC, Thomas said she was in disbelief that she had done it and was surprised by a group well-wishers who were waiting for her on shore when she got out the water.
+In an interview with the BBC, Thomas said she was in disbelief that she had done it and was surprised by a group of well-wishers who were waiting for her on shore when she got out of the water.

 She's done it 👏👏👏👏— BBC Breakfast (@BBCBreakfast) September 17, 2019